-- "My voice gives me super strength", he also mentions his voice knowing kung-fu.
+- "My voice gives me super strength!"
+He also mentions his voice knowing kung-fu.

 - "Burn the Witch!"

 - Cloudcuckoolander: Big time.
-He has two shoulder angels taking the form of disembodied heads named Zack and Cody, he thinks the Axe bodyspray commercials were for actual weapons, and is convinced Duke is a witch because of his dice tricks.
+He has two shoulder angels taking the form of the disembodied heads of Zack and Cody, he thinks the Axe bodyspray commercials were for actual weapons, and is convinced Duke is a witch because of his dice tricks.
 Tristan is also prone to just saying completely random and bizarre things without any context or reason.

 - Dumb Muscle: Stupid though he may be, he's definitely the most physically dangerous of the cast.